 Too old for HPV vaccine — am I at risk?

-Originally Published: August 29, 2008 - Last Updated / Reviewed On: October 23, 2009
+Originally Published: August 29, 2008 - Last Updated / Reviewed On: June 23, 2015

-I am 28 years old, and became sexually active 2 years ago.
+I am 28 years old, and became sexually active two years ago.
 My husband is the only man I've ever had sex with, and I am his only sexual partner as well.
 Where does the gene or whatever it is that the HPV vaccine helps guard against come from?
 Because I'm too old to get the vaccine, are my chances of getting cervical cancer from this particular gene increased then?
 Thank you for your help.

 First, to clear up some confusion: although the likelihood of getting some types of cancer may be passed down through genes, cervical cancer is not one of them.
 Instead, most cases of cervical cancer are caused by different strains, or types, of a virus known as the human papillomavirus (HPV).
-The vaccines protect against the most common strains of HPV, two of which are associated with cervical cancer (HPV itself is not a form of cancer, it is a virus).
+The vaccines protect against the most common strains of HPV, some of which are associated with cervical cancer (HPV itself is not a form of cancer, it is a virus).
 Second, being over the recommended age for receiving the vaccine does not mean you are necessarily at increased risk of getting cervical cancer; read on to find out why.

 Risk factors that can make someone more likely to contract HPV include:

-- having had many sexual partners,
+- Having had many sexual partners

-- early sexual activity (having sex before the age of 18),
+- Early sexual activity (having sex before the age of 18)

-- having other sexually transmitted infections (STIs),
+- Having other sexually transmitted infections (STIs)

-- a weakened immune system, and
+- A weakened immune system

-- being a regular cigarette smoker.
+- Being a regular cigarette smoker

 Vaccinated or not, having regular Pap smears, a simple test of cells from a woman's cervix, is a good way to find any cervical abnormalities before they become dangerous.
 Women should have an initial Pap smear within three years of having sex or at age 21, and can then discuss with their health care providers about how often to have subsequent exams.
 There is not an equivalent HPV screening test for men; if men are concerned about HPV or genital warts, they can speak with a health care provider for more information about risk and transmission.